-Claim Your Business Page On Yelp, Google Paces, Or Any Review Site
+Claim Your Business Page On Yelp, Google+ Or Any Review Site

-Claiming your Yelp, Google Places or any review site business listing is highly important, doing so enables you to communicate news to customers and respond to reviewers.
-This is the first and important step in learning how to remove negative reviews on Yelp and other sites.
-Once you've claimed your listing you'll have control over the business details and be able to make amendments and updates as changes occur.
+Claiming your Yelp, Google+ or any review site business listing is highly important.
+Doing so enables you to communicate news to customers and respond to reviewers.
+This is the first and most important step in learning how to address negative reviews on Yelp and other sites and must be completed before a review site will entertain a review removal request.
+Once you've claimed your listing, you'll have control over the business details and be able to amend and update your listing as changes occur.
 This is also the first step in being able to monitor all your online business listings from one convenient dashboard, but we'll get to that a little further down.

 Here is how to do it:

-- Go to www.yelp.com, or www.google.com/places/, or do a Google search for the appropriate review site.
+- Go to www.yelp.com, www.google.com/business/placesforbusiness/ or do a Google search for the appropriate review site.

-- Within the profile you'll have the option claim your listing, just look for a link like, “Is this your business?” or "Manage this page" - Click on that.
+3. Within the profile you'll have the option to claim your listing.
+Just look for a link that says something like “Is this your business?” or "Manage this page."

-- Upon filling in all required fields, you will have to complete a phone authentication process (or potentially via snail mail).
-When your phone rings, which will be nearly instantly, enter the confirmation code in the appropriate section.
+5. Upon filling in all required fields, you’ll have to complete an authentication process over the phone or potentially via snail mail.
+When your phone rings, which will be almost immediately after entering your phone number, enter the confirmation code provided.

-You are now ready to use your Business Page to effectively respond, resolve & potentially remove negative reviews.
+You are now ready to use your Business Page to effectively respond, resolve and potentially remove negative reviews.

 Responding To Negative Reviews

-Although you may run a good business, you can’t always be perfect, so your business is bound to make a few mistakes here and there.
-Given that people are likely to make more noise about a slip up versus a great experience, it's important to apologize publicly to a negative comment and then reach out to the customer privately to resolve the situation.
-Be open and honest about how a mistake was made and what you have done to correct it as customers will not trust excuses, but they will listen to real changes.
-People don't expect you to be perfect 100% of the time, but they will undoubtedly appreciate your effort to improve the situation and may remove their negative comment or follow up with a positive comment—this will speak volumes about your business and will turn a negative review into positive experience for future customers to draw from.
+Although you may run a good business, you can’t always be perfect.
+Your company is bound to make a few mistakes here and there.
+Given that people are likely to make more noise about a slipup than they will a great experience, it's important to apologize publicly to a negative comment and then reach out to the customer privately to resolve the situation.
+Be open and honest about how the mistake was made and what you have done to correct it.
+Customers will not trust excuses, but they will listen to real changes.
+People don't expect you to be perfect 100% of the time, but they will undoubtedly appreciate your effort to improve the situation and may remove their negative comment or follow up with a positive comment—this will speak volumes about your business and will turn a negative review into a positive experience for future customers to draw from.

 Sometimes, a negative review will be completely false.
-Unfortunately, many review sites (Google, Yelp, YP.com, etc ) won’t delete reviews unless they are profane.
-If you run into this situation, the best thing to do is publicly respond by politely, but firmly explaining why the review is false.
-Again avoiding excuses in these instances is imperative, as is maintaining composure and professionalism.
+Unfortunately, many review sites (Google, Yelp, YellowPages, etc.) won’t delete reviews unless they are profane.
+If you run into a false review, the best thing to do is publicly respond by politely and firmly explaining why the review is false.
+Again, avoiding excuses in these instances is imperative, as is maintaining composure and professionalism.

-Of course, even if you clarify false reviews, they remain on the Internet, affect your star rating, and impacting your reputation every time they appear in search results.
-In these siutations there's realistically only one way to effectively handle false reviews: having an overwhelming majority of positive reviews will discredit & nulify any false & misleading reviews.
-While this strategy works as a highly effective response to negative reviews, it will cost you business during the time it takes to have actual customers post real reviews - it's a far better approach to be proactive enabling you to build up positive reviews over time, creating a active defense against any false or misleading reviews that will eventually come.
+Of course, even if you clarify false reviews, they remain online, affecting your star rating and impacting your reputation every time they appear in search results.
+In these situations there's realistically only one way to effectively handle false reviews: having an overwhelming majority of positive reviews.
+This majority will discredit and nullify any false or misleading reviews.
+Proactive review-gathering enables you to build up positive reviews over time, creating an active defense against any false or misleading reviews that get posted in the future.

-Reviews - Yelp, Google Places, YellowPages, CitySearch, Angie's List etc
+Managing Your Reviews - Yelp, Google+ YellowPages, CitySearch, Angie's List, etc.